getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/breadcrumbs.md

   * `http`: Renders the breadcrumb as HTTP request.
   * `error`: Renders the breadcrumb as a hard error.

-  Note that the type is not exclusively used to customize the rendering.
-It's best not to change the type from the default.
+  _The type is not exclusively used to customize the rendering.
+It's best not to change the type from the default._

 ## Recording Crumbs